phac-nml/legiovue/docs/output.md

 <summary>Output files</summary>

-- `overall.qc.tsv`: Final collated overall summary report
+- `overall.qc.csv`: Final collated overall summary report
 </details>

 The final collated summary report that is created using the outputs from the other pipeline steps and checks some final quality criteria.